Finite-size effects on the cluster expansions for quantum gases in restricted geometries: Cluster expansion for an ideal quantum gas in 3-D box

 Quantum cluster expansion of the grand free energy for a 3-D ideal quantum gas is given by \cite{Khan,Pathria}

 where

 is the cluster integral for $\nu$ indistinguishable particles in the system and $\vec{r}_i$ ($i=1,2,3...,\nu$) is the position vector for a particle in the cluster, and $\rho(\vec{r}_{i}, \vec{r}_{j}; \beta)$ is the single-particle density matrix element for the two positions $\vec{r}_{i}$ and $\vec{r}_{j}$ as defined in Eqn.(\ref{eqn:9}).
+The phase factor $(\pm1)^{\nu-1}$ in the above equation is appearing for the cyclic permutations of the bosons (upper sign) or fermions (lower) in the cluster.
 Eqn.(\ref{eqn:9}) leads to take the simplest form for the cluster integral $h_1$ as

-Fourier series expansion of the Jacobi (elliptic) theta functions, as was as the Fourier series expansion shown in Eqn.(\ref{eqn:7}) for the density matrix-element for a particle in 1-D box, has been used to get the final expression of $h_1$ which by definition is the partition function for a single particle in the 3-D box.
+Fourier series expansion of the Jacobi (elliptic) theta functions, as well as the Fourier series expansion shown in Eqn.(\ref{eqn:7}) for the density matrix-element for a particle in 1-D box, has been used to get the final expression of $h_1$ which by definition is the partition function for a single particle in the 3-D box.
 It can be shown from the orthonormality of the single-particle energy eigenstates that, two indistinguishable particles in the different energy eigenstates do not contribute to the cluster integral.
-Thus, by the definition, cluster integral for the two or any number of indistinguishable particles would be the partition function for the same number of particles always in the same single-particle energy eigenstate.
+Thus, by the definition, cluster integral for the two or more number of indistinguishable particles would be the partition function for the same number of particles always in the same single-particle energy eigenstate.
 Thus we get

 for $\nu=1,2,3,...$.
-Now we get the quantum cluster expansion of the ideal quantum (Bose or Fas) gas in a 3-D box, by recasting Eqn.(\ref{eqn:18}), as
+The quantum cluster integral in the thermodynamic limit ($L_1,L_2,L_3\rightarrow\infty$), however, takes the form from to the leading order in $1/L_i$s from the above equation as $h_{\nu}^{(t-l)}=(\pm1)^{\nu-1}\frac{L_1L_2L_3}{\lambda_T^3\nu^{3/2}}$ \cite{Feynman}.
+We plot the quantum cluster integral in units of that in the thermodynamic limit in FIG. \ref{fig6} (inset) for $\nu=3$.
+However, now we get the quantum cluster expansion of the ideal quantum (Bose or Fermi) gas in the 3-D box, by recasting Eqn.(\ref{eqn:18}), as

 Average number of particles ($\bar{N}=-\frac{\partial\Omega}{\partial\mu}|_{T,L_1L_2L_3}$), on the other hand can be calculated from Eqn.(\ref{eqn:22}) as

 Let us now define the generalized pressure given by the quantum gas on a wall of the system as $p=\frac{-\Omega}{L_1L_2L_3}$ which would be the true pressure in the thermodynamic limit.
 Thermodynamic behaviour of the ideal quantum gas can now be extracted from Eqns. (\ref{eqn:22}) and (\ref{eqn:23}).